Code-Institute-Submissions/Milestone-1-Project-3/README.md

 - If they want to contact the company, they could select the contact option to know more.
 - If they want to contact using social networks, they would find links on the footer close the contact form.

-Wireframes and mockups from the design of the projects can be found [here](https://github.com/ED-IP/Milestone-1-Project/blob/master/Wireframes/Mockups_and_wireframes.pdf)
+Wireframes and mockups from the design of the project can be found [here](https://github.com/ED-IP/Milestone-1-Project/blob/master/Wireframes/Mockups_and_wireframes.pdf)

+First iterations of the sites had a heavy use of custom CSS, later ones were move to Bootstrap in an effort of make the code cleaner and less confusing.

 ## Features